-I work as an engineer at Voyantic and my main field of expertise are electronics and radio science.
+I work as an engineer at Voyantic and my main fields of expertise are electronics and radio science.
 Last autumn I started studying business administration to get a wider perspective in general.
 I have been trying to tie my work and studies together as much as possible, and when I attended a course called “Future experts 2030”, I got the idea to look into the future and see what it might bring for the RFID industry.
 More specifically: I tried to pick some trends which would have the most impact on the growth of the RFID industry.

 Of course, there are a lot of possibilities, but I chose to take a closer look at five megatrends:

 - Population growth and the aging of the population